 |Director, Government and Stakeholder Relations – Simon Eldridge|

-Simon joined the ARTC Inland Rail Programme in October 2016, and has held a number of senior management and strategic communications, stakeholder engagement and policy development roles in both the private and public sectors.
+Simon joined the ARTC Inland Rail Program in October 2016, and has held a number of senior management and strategic communications, stakeholder engagement and policy development roles in both the private and public sectors.

 Simon's career highlights include serving as Director Media and Corporate Communications with the NT Police, Fire and Emergency Services, CEO of a statutory authority in Tasmania and as Managing Director of the Hong Kong office of a global public relations consultancy, where he specialised in crisis communications and issues management.